ARMmbed/uvisor/docs/api/QUICKSTART.md

 * Add a secure box to your application.
     * Protect static and dynamic memories in a secure box.
     * Gain exclusive access to a peripheral and an IRQ in a secure box.
-    * (Coming soon) Expose public secure entry points to a secure box.
+    * Expose public secure entry points to a secure box.

 You can now modify the example or create a new one to protect your resources into a secure box.
 You may find the following resources useful: